kvasnetskyi/SwinjectDemo/README.md

 let a = A()
 let b = B(a: A)
-a.b = b
+a.b = b // Property injection
 ```

 # Pros and cons
 Dependency injection has more pros than cons.
-- **Explicit object dependencies**
-This gives better control over the complexity of the object, and eradicates the possibility of problems with implicit dependencies.
+- **Explicit object dependencies** – this gives better control over the complexity of the object, and eradicates the possibility of problems with implicit dependencies.

-- **External object dependencies**
-This allows object creation code to be separated from the business logic, improving segregation of responsibility.
+- **External object dependencies** – this allows object creation code to be separated from the business logic, improving segregation of responsibility.

-- **Flexible dependencies**
-It is possible to substitute an object for another.
+- **Flexible dependencies** – it is possible to substitute an object for another.
 Objects become easy to test.

-- **Reduces coupling**
-This is what the Inversion of Control principle requires.
+- **Reduces coupling** – this is what the Inversion of Control principle requires.

 - **Simplifies object reuse**